-Also known as: Ewing family of tumors and Primitive neuroectodermal tumors (PNET) or Bone neoplasm - Ewing sarcoma
+Also known as: Bone cancer - Ewing sarcoma, Ewing family of tumors, Primitive neuroectodermal tumors (PNET) or Bone neoplasm - Ewing sarcoma

 The tumor often spreads (metastasizes) to the lungs and other bones.
 At the time of diagnosis, spread is seen in about one-third of children with Ewing sarcoma.

 In rare cases, Ewing sarcoma occurs in adults.